PerryM123/memories_backend/docs/questions.md

 ## Is using unsignedBigInteger for foreign ids okay?
 What is the Laravel way of doing this?

 ## For creating seeders, ModelName::create() vs ModelName::insert()???

+## Snakecase?
+Camelcase? functions are camelcase but not always???

+## PSR-12??